Commencement is the ceremony recognizing any degree candidates for the current semester who choose to participate.

 Diplomas will be mailed to graduates when all requirements are met, usually eight to twelve weeks following commencement.
 The mailing address used will be the one listed on the Undergraduate Application for Graduation or Application for Completion of Graduate Degree that you completed.
 Undergraduates report any address changes directly to the Office of the University Registrar.
 Graduate students report any address changes directly to the Graduate School.

 Diploma covers are presented at the commencement ceremony.
-If you did not participate in the ceremony, you may request a diploma cover by contacting Evaluation Services at (309) 438-2282 or at the Office of the University Registrar.
+If you did not participate in the ceremony, you may request a diploma cover by contacting the Records Office at (309) 438-2283 or diplomareplacement@IllinoisState.edu.

 Students graduating in a teaching program will receive a separate letter informing them how to apply online for a teaching certificate.